GraceOyiza/Tictactoe/README.md

 ## Acknowledgments

 - Special thanks to [BRILLIANT](https://brilliant.org/) for using their Tictactoe animated gif image in our ReadMe
-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License